Average Handle Time: Strategies for Improving AHT in Your Call Center

 Improving Average Handle Time (AHT) is a delicate balance between efficiency and quality assurance.
 While technology can enhance these efforts, there are several manual strategies that can significantly impact AHT.
 Here are six key steps to optimize AHT using traditional methods:

-6 Steps to improve Average Handle Time
+6 Steps to Improve Average Handle Time

 2. Accessible Knowledge Bases

-3. Empower with Tools
+3. Empower Your Team With the Right Tools

 Provide agents with essential tools like detailed call scripts, decision trees, and quick reference guides.
 These resources will streamline conversations and reduce time spent searching for information during calls.